Short-lived return: Cowboys' Randy Gregory suspended one year, effective immediately

 That didn’t last long.

-On Sunday, Dallas Cowboys defensive end Randy Gregory just his second game of this season and collected his first career sack.
+On Sunday, Dallas Cowboys defensive end Randy Gregory played just his second game of this season and collected his first career sack.
 He had been suspended for the first 14 games of 2016 for multiple violations on the NFL’s policy on substances of abuse.

 On Tuesday, the second-year player flew up to New York City for an appeal hearing after missing a drug test during his suspension, returning to Dallas on Wednesday.
 Though the Fort Worth Star-Telegram reported that it was expected that Gregory would have an answer within 7-10 days, it came much faster.